 GW: Thanks for joining us today, Simon; for those who don’t know you, tell us a little about Possible Ventures

-KC: Possible Ventures is a Munich-based, international VC with investments focused largely on deep tech – climate, energy, quantum, AI, cyber, space tech, synthetic biology, etc. Our small team is spread across Germany and Australia, investing globally in the pre-seed and seed stages.
+SB: Possible Ventures is a Munich-based, international VC with investments focused largely on deep tech – climate, energy, quantum, AI, cyber, space tech, synthetic biology, etc. Our small team is spread across Germany and Australia, investing globally in the pre-seed and seed stages.

 We look for exceptional founders leading mission-driven teams with visionary ideas and tangible solutions to seemingly impossible problems.
 We love to be the first cheque into companies that operate in what we call the frontiers of technology.